Finding the best rappelling rope can be a challenge. But you came to the right place.

-Static ropes are at least 8.5mm wide, and anything below that is officially considered a cord.
+The best static ropes are at least 8.5mm wide, and anything below that is officially considered a cord.
 Don’t use a cord while rappelling, as it most likely won’t be strong enough to support your weight, at least not consistently.
 When it comes to length, the conventional length of a rappelling rope is 200 feet or 60 meters.
 The longer your descent, the longer your rope needs to be.
 Therefore, rappelling rope size is an important factor to consider.

 I can’t stress enough how important it is to choose a good rappelling rope for your outdoor adventures.
 While it’s certainly true that other pieces of rappelling gear are just as important, you won’t go very far if your rope starts to deteriorate mid-rappel.

 The good news is that most of the rappelling ropes that you find in stores and online are designed to wear out gradually as opposed to snapping right off.
 Still, some ropes are definitely better than others, particularly if we’re talking about the more expensive brands.

-The following list contains some of the best rappelling rope available on the market right now.
-If you’re interested in finding a good rappelling rope for sale, just follow the link for each product.
+The following list contains some of the best rope for rappelling available on the market right now.
+If you’re interested in finding a good rappelling rope for sale, just follow the link below for each product.